 We are a Training Practice, which means we help qualified doctors train to become GP’s.
 Trainees, also called GP Registrars, are required at times to video their consultations for learning purposes.

 Gillian, our lead nurse works Monday – Thursday.
-She is a practitioner in her own right and as such she can see patients and prescribe if required for minor illness including: urinary tract infection, cough, sore throat, asthma flare, chest infection, bites, rashes, allergies, conjunctivitis and sinusitis.
+She is a practitioner in her own right and as such she can see patients and prescribe if required for minor illness including: urinary tract infection, cough, sore throat, asthma flare, chest infection, bites, rashes, allergies and sinusitis.
 She can also deal with requests for contraception or hormone replacement therapy.